UK rapper Giggs takes center stage as NFL spices up international games with halftime shows

 LONDON — The NFL has been spicing up its international games with halftime performers, a bit like mini-Super Bowls.

-British rapper Giggs is the scheduled to perform Sunday at halftime of the game between the New York Jets and Denver Broncos at Tottenham Hotspur Stadium.
+British rapper Giggs performed Sunday at halftime of the game between the New York Jets and Denver Broncos at Tottenham Hotspur Stadium.
+The Broncos won 13-11.

 “It’s a huge moment to be a part of the London Games," Giggs said.
 "I’ve been on a journey with my music, and to get to share that with my city and the NFL fans is something I’m really proud of.”